Gustav Lindh

-Gustav Lindh, (born 4 June 1995) is a Swedish actor.
+Gustav Lindh (born 1995) is a Swedish actor.
 He is best known for his roles as Aron in Älska mig and Jörgen Olsson in Jordskott.
 He is internationally best known for his role in Queen of Hearts.
 In 2020, he plays a role in the Viaplay film Orca.
+He played the titular role in Mending Hugo's Heart (2017).

 In 2022, he played the character Thorir the Proud in The Northman.

+He was born and raised in Västerås.
+He graduated from the Malmö Theater Academy.
+He made his film debut in The Circle (2015).